carlosmirandad/try_git/README.md

 * with another item
 * and with yet another item

-I know that was impressive...
+I know that was impressive.

-Why dont we create...
+Now, why dont we create...

 ##Another section
-Just when you thought that this couldnt be more inovative Here goes another list
+Just when you thought that this couldnt be more inovative... here goes another list:
 * but with only one item

 I know, inconceivable!

 OK lets see how this looks...